 There are many definitions of creativity.
-For the purposes of this article, I’m using the term creativity in a generic problem-solving sense.
+For the purposes of this short article, I’m using the term creativity in a generic problem-solving sense.
 For me, that’s what creativity boils down to: solving problems by finding news ways to express or do something.

 Just as art is in the eye of the beholder, the process of creativity itself can be pretty subjective.
 If you’re a creative person, you might find that getting out of your studio or workspace helps to get your juices flowing.
 Or you might find that burrowing into your studio and being hands-on in your materials and tools is the best way to come up with new ideas or solutions.
 The important thing to remember is to find what works for you.

 And if you’d like to switch it up and read about how to destroy creativity, try this article here.